Robert Alwyn Hughes - Biography

 Arts Council GB, Welsh Arts Council, Contemporary Arts Society GB, Welsh Contemporary Arts Society, Royal College of Art, National Museum of Wales, University of Glamorgan, Brecon Museum & Art Gallery, Cyfarthfa Castle Museum Wales and Newport Museum & Art Gallery

-- We are updating the web site with the work in the Summer Show, opening 2 August, as it arrives.
+- We have updated the web site with the work in Aneurin and Meirion's current exhibition.